Also known as: Gastric bypass surgery - your diet, Obesity - diet after bypass or Weight loss - diet after bypass

 You may need to take other supplements also.

-You will need to have regular checkups with your doctor to keep track of your weight and to make sure you are eating well.
-These visits are a good time to talk with your doctor about any problems you are having with your diet, or about other issues related to your surgery and recovery.
+You will need to have regular checkups with your provider to keep track of your weight and to make sure you are eating well.
+These visits are a good time to talk with your provider about any problems you are having with your diet, or about other issues related to your surgery and recovery.

 Calories Still Count